Lariicsa/sass-base-template/README.md

 </h1>

 _Just an example/recommendation of how to organize sass files_

-Here [example](https://lariicsa.github.io/sass-base-template/) you can check out the demo
+[Here](https://lariicsa.github.io/sass-base-template/) you can check out the demo

 ## Table of Contents